 The SB-1000 requires a 110v outlet source to power on and is a 660W consumption unit.
 The heated seat is again on 24/7, unless you don’t prefer to spend about $3-4 per month keeping it warm.

 For a family of 4, that’s a no-brainer to us.Add that to the price you can get the SmartBidet SB-2000 at and it’s a no-brainer in general.

 Starting with the seat, it has self-closing capabilities which is not always a common feature.
 Given the price of the SB-2000, some heated toilet seat bidet models that cost $400+ don’t have the self closing feature.

 There are the usual suspects too; a drying feature, energy-save mode, pre and post cleaning options, temperature adjustments, and on and on and on!

 At a price this low, minus the cost of the month-to-month to keep your seat forever warm, the SmartBidet SB-2000 is a seat you should absolutely consider on your quest to find your heated toilet seat bidet.

-Our last feature bidet on the list of the best heated toilet seat bidet models for 2017 is the DIB-1500R Bidet Seat from Clean Sense.
+Our last feature bidet on the list of the best heated toilet seat bidet models is the DIB-1500R Bidet Seat from Clean Sense.